-Developing capacity for protected areas in Africa, the Caribbean and the Pacific
+Developing capacity for a Protected Planet in Africa, the Caribbean and the Pacific

-IUCN will implement BIOPAMA through its Global Protected Areas Programme, its European Regional Programme, four regional offices and two commissions, the World Commission on Protected Areas and Species Survival Commission.
+IUCN will implement BIOPAMA through its Global Protected Areas Programme, four regional offices and two commissions, the World Commission on Protected Areas and Species Survival Commission.
 This programme is a unique example of how to integrate all of IUCN’s main components - Secretariat, Commissions and Members – under the umbrella of IUCN’s “One Programme” approach.
-BIOPAMA will also enhance regional partnerships, as well as strengthen existing global partnerships such as those with the United Nations Environment Programme’s World Conservation Monitoring Centre (UNEP-WCMC) and the European Commission/Africa, the Caribbean and the Pacific (EC/ACP) Secretariat.
+BIOPAMA will also enhance regional partnerships, as well as strengthen existing global partnerships.
+Continue reading